 - In a flashback in the movie Elvira, Mistress of the Dark, her mother is shown dropping the infant Elvira off at a convent to protect her from the convoluted magical politics in their family.

 - Possibly Alessa's intention with her good half, Sharon, in the Silent Hill movie, but if it was, it didn't work.

 - In Wanted, this is the reason that Wesley's father left the family when Wes was a week old.
 He was trying to save the kid from growing up to be a Crazy Awesome assassin.
 Unfortunately for him, Wesley later Jumped at the Call.

 - Harry Potter.

-- The other wizard Harry gives up his daughter so that she can have a normal life - or a life at all - in Changes.
+- The Dresden Files: The other wizard Harry encounters this dilemma, and gives up his daughter so that she can have a normal life - or a life at all - in Changes.
+It is utterly heartbreaking.

-- In the book Ruby Red, Gwen's mother lies about her birth date so that no-one will suspect that she inherited the family time-traveling gene; she hopes that Gwen won't inherit it after all and can live as a normal kid.
+- In The Ruby Red Trilogy, Gwen's mother lies about her birth date so that no-one will suspect that she inherited the family time-traveling gene; she hopes that Gwen won't inherit it after all and can live as a normal kid.
 For sixteen years, Gwen's cousin Charlotte (who has the same birthday) is believed to be the heir of the gene, and she was groomed to survive in the past.
 But then Gwen starts time-traveling.
 In the third book, it is revealed that Gwen's actual parents fled from the villians to the past but left her in the present so she would be safe (or at least a little safer).